kyma-project/kyma/docs/operation-guides/config-07-kiali-grafana.md

   </details>
 </div>

-The `oauth2_proxy` supports a wide range of other well known authentication services or OpenID Connect for custom solutions.
+>**NOTE:** The `oauth2_proxy` supports a wide range of other well-known authentication services or OpenID Connect for custom solutions.
 See the [list of supported providers](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/oauth_provider) to find instructions for other authentication services.